 On a cake, it serves as both a decoration and an added flavor; like a richer, even chocolatier frosting.

-I always prefer to make mine on the stovetop, using a double boiler method.
-I find this gives me more control, allows me to whisk while heating at the same time, and has less risk of the chocolate seizing.
+I prefer to make mine on the stovetop, using a double boiler method.
+I find this gives me more control, allows me to whisk while heating simultaneously, and has less risk of the chocolate seizing.

 If you prefer, you can heat the milk first and pour it on top of the chocolate, let it sit for a few minutes, and then whisk until smooth.

 Everyone knows about chocolate ganache.
 But did you know that PEANUT BUTTER GANACHE is a thing, too?